bompo/bompo.github.io/aboutme.md

 I am a software developer with over 9 years of experience in the professional field.
 If you are interested in my work, just send me an <a href="mailto:mail.bompo+portfolio@gmail.com">e-mail</a>.

-* 👤👥 work best with a team
+* 👥 loves to work with a motivated team

-* 📱💻 deployed to mobile and desktop
+* 📱 specialized in mobile

-* ❤️ prefer working on meaningful projects with motivated people
+* ❤️ passion for working on meaningful projects

 ## Specialized in
 * Development and product design of mobile applications
 * Data-driven development (Evaluation of user analytics and using the results to design/adapt new features)
-* Leading a development team
+* Leading a team while being a jack of all trades
-* Comfortable working with different frameworks and languages
+* Working in a fast paced environment with different frameworks and languages

 ## Work experience
 `2015 - current` __Die Kapitäne Media GmbH__